The Memory-Conservation Theory of Memristance: Calculating the Magnetic Flux

-In the HP memristor, the non-electronic charge carriers are the vacancies created in the TiO$_2$ layer.
-The magnetic field integral in equation~\ref{BTripInt} is taken over the volume of the device that contains flowing vacancies.
-This varies with time, but at an instant in time, $t$, the magnetic field is given by
+The magnetic field integral in equation~\ref{BTripInt} is taken over the volume of the device that contains flowing vacancies (which is $w \times E \times F$).
+This volume is time-dependent due to $w$, but at an instant in time, $t$, the magnetic field is given by

-where $w(t)$ is the position of the boundary between doped and undoped titanium dioxide at time $t$ and $0<w<D$.

-The $x$-axis is taken as the direction of current flow between the electrodes, the limit of which is $D$, the device thickness which is 10nm~\cite{15}.
-The $y$ and $z$ axes are in the plane of the electrodes, with the limits $E$ and $F$, the length and width of the crossed electrode area and are both 50nm in the crossbar memristor.
-We take the terms of our integral in the coordinate system for inside the memristor, ie: $r_x$, $r_y$ and $r_z$.